Menstrual Phase Nutrition

 Menstrual Phase Nutrition : How to Rest, Restore, and Support Hormonal Reset

-When the menstrual phase is supported with the right nutrition — especially mineral-rich, calming foods — periods become less painful, energy recovers faster, and cycles become more predictable.
+When the menstrual phase is supported with the right nutrition—especially mineral-rich and calming foods—periods often become less painful.
+Additionally, energy recovers faster, and cycles become more predictable.

 Understanding the Menstrual Phase

-The menstrual phase begins on Day 1of bleeding and typically lasts 3–7 days.
-During this time, estrogen and progesterone are at their lowest, triggering the shedding of the uterine lining.
+The menstrual phase begins on Day 1 of bleeding and typically lasts 3–7 days.
+During this time, estrogen and progesterone are at their lowest, which triggers the shedding of the uterine lining.

 • Increased inflammation